Summer Reading Club events planned at library

 The market is open Fridays through September.
 Visit facebook.com/beanblossomfarmersmarket for more information.

 For booth information, contact Sharon Kitchens at email@example.com or 317-417-2316.

-From 9 a.m. to noon Monday through Friday, June 20 to 24, St. Agnes Catholic Church, 1008 McLary Road, will host vacation Bible school for children age 4 through sixth grade.
+From 9 a.m. to noon through Friday, June 24, St. Agnes Catholic Church, 1008 McLary Road, hosts vacation Bible school for children age 4 through sixth grade.